-A life insurance death benefit offers your loved ones financial support if you pass away.
-However, the insurer won’t automatically pay out the death benefit upon the policyholder’s death.
-Beneficiaries must file a claim, and the insurer can take some time to process and approve that claim.
+A life insurance death benefit can help offer your loved ones financial support if you pass away.
+However, the insurer usually won't automatically pay out the death benefit upon the policyholder’s death.
+Typically, beneficiaries will need to file a claim, and the insurer can take some time to process and approve the claim.
 This article will explain how life insurance payouts work, including how long beneficiaries can expect to wait before approval and how to file a claim to receive the death benefit as soon as possible.

 A life insurance payout is the money an insurer pays the policyholder’s beneficiaries if the policyholder passes away while coverage is active.
 After the beneficiary files a claim, the insurer reviews the policy terms, the policyholder’s death certificate, and any other relevant documentation to confirm the claim is valid.
 Once approved, the insurer disburses the death benefit.1